UC Riverside School of Business

 The original 1917 structure of the UC Citrus Experiment Station now houses the A. Gary Anderson Graduate School of Management at the UCR School of Business.

-The School of Business at the University of California, Riverside is home to the largest undergraduate business program in the University of California system, as well as the A. Gary Anderson Graduate School of Management.
+The UC Riverside School of Business is the business school of the University of California, Riverside.
+The school's graduate education unit is the A. Gary Anderson Graduate School of Management.

 Overview

 Leveraging its location in Inland Southern California as one of the fastest growing regions in the United States, the School's brand identity is tied to the development and management of growth, and uses the tagline "Leading Thinkers Leading Growth."

 The school's 2008-2013 strategic plan identifies five "spires of excellence" that represent areas of academic distinction for the School.
 These five spires include: (1) auditing and assurance, (2) empirical finance, (3) supply chain management, (4) Web commerce, and (5) behavioral decision research.